In Brazil, Google paves Facebook's path to the top

 By Asher Levine

-SAO PAULO Facebook's popularity in Brazil has exploded over the past year, and the company may have its biggest competitor to thank for it.
+SAO PAULO, Feb 15 Facebook's popularity in Brazil has exploded over the past year, and the company may have its biggest competitor to thank for it.

 In its recent initial public offering filing, Facebook said its number of active users in Brazil had nearly tripled in 2011, finally placing it ahead of Google Inc's Orkut service as the No. 1 social network in the country.